denten-books/plain-text/40-screen.md

 humanity as a determined, a priori category.[^ln5-apriori] The repeated contradiction in debates around digital media exposes a historically contingent anxiety.
-Both orthodoxies of humanism and the futuristic ambition of post-humanism are therefore displaced onto the same digital--analog continuum.
+Both orthodoxies of humanism and the futuristic ambition of post-humanism are displaced onto the same digital--analog distinction.
 The material conditions of media production do not, however, allow for social constructivism unmoored from the senses.
-The development of telegraphs and televisions depended on the limits of human perception.
-Likewise, the illusion of continuity disappears when a projection flickers much slower than 60 frames per second.
-We are left then somewhere between social constructivism and technological determinism.
-A historical account of digital media must therefore acknowledge both the contingent and the essential characteristics of perception.[^ln3-cont]
+Technology evolves along the lines of human perception.
+The illusion of continuity disappears, for example, when screen projection flickers much slower than 60 frames per second.
+A historical account of digital media must therefore acknowledge both its contingent and essential characteristics.[^ln3-cont]

 In what follows I offer two case studies that challenge commonly expressed intuitions about digital media.
-They reveal that ostensible "properties" of media are in fact claims on the mode of perception.

-[^ln5-apriori]: An a priori given because one must be human first to critically examine the concept.
+They show that whatever is meant by the digital-analog distinction is tied not to some essential properties of a medium, but to its affordances.
+A text that can be copied and preserved is more digital, in a sense, than one that is limited in its circulation: whether by nature or design.
+A philosophical consideration of the terms---digital and analog---will inform the media archaeology that follows.

 ## Spiritual Telegraph